saikrishnayadav764/smoke_frontend/README.md

-Here's a README file that you can use for your project.
-It includes information about the project, how to set it up, and the relevant links.

----

 # User Registration App

 This is a simple user registration application built using React and Material-UI for the frontend, and it communicates with a RESTful backend API.
 The app allows users to register their details and view a list of registered users.
 It also provides the functionality to delete users.